brite-code/brite/spec/src/types.md

 For `length2()` we can only pass a list of bottom types.
 For example: `length2([error("Uh oh!")])`.
 The `error()` function we examined in {BottomType} returns a bottom type.
 However, we can’t pass arbitrary values like `length2([42])` like we can when we use {TopType}.

 For `length3()` all elements in the list must have the same type.
 For example: `length3([1, 2, 3])`.
 We could use an annotation with {TopType} if we’d like to pass a heterogenous list.
 For example: `length3(([true, 0]: List<_>))`.
 However, we will never infer a {TopType}.

+Note: In academic literature the top type is often written as ⊤.

 ## Void Type